iltommi/qdb-documentation/source/reference/qdb_dbtool.rst

 .. option:: --repair, -r

     Attempts to repair the database.
 All data may not be recovered.
-Note that the :doc:`qdbd` automatically attempts to repair the database if needed, this option is intended for offline operations.
+Note that the :doc:`qdbd` daemon automatically attempts to repair the database if needed; this option is intended for offline operations.

     Example
         Repairs the database in the current directory::

             qdb_dbtool --database=. --repair